“… He opened his swollen eyes slightly seemingly regaining consciousness. The man moaned asking where he was. Then he drifted out once more…”

 He paused for a while and said, “I was losing hope.
 I asked God for mercy to send someone, anyone to help me.
 The sun was going down and it will soon be cold and dark when I saw someone coming up the road.
 He was riding a mule.
 I managed yet again to shout for help.
 This time, the man stopped, got off his animal and quickly hurried to where I lay bleeding.
 I must have passed out since that was the last time I remembered anything.”

 Joshua told him, “The man who brought you here saved you just in time.
 God heard your prayer.
 A physician has been treating you.”
 Joshua looked at him squarely and added, “The man who saved you is named Micah, a Samaritan.
 He was up all night looking after you.”

 Samuel’s swollen eyes grew wide.
 Joshua noted the man seemed stunned at knowing who had saved him.

 “I’m the innkeeper.
 I’m Joshua.
 What is yours?” he asked him.

-“Sam … Samuel of Jerusalem,” the man stammered.
+“Sam… Samuel from Jerusalem,” the man stammered.
 Joshua nodded, stood up and took the tray away.
 “Well, rest and feel better,” he told him in a quiet voice, headed for the door and left the room.